-For those of you that missed the announcement back in April, both AdvertPro and AdvertServe now have a complete data management, code generation and reporting API.
+AdvertServe offers all its users a complete data management, code generation and reporting API.

-publicly accessible web site.
-All someone needs to do is view the source code of the page and they can easily steal your secret API key and start wreaking havoc
+Especially if the page is located on a publicly accessible web site.
+All someone needs to do is view the source code of the page and they can easily steal your secret API key and start wreaking havoc on your data!

 - Create a script using your language of choice (Java, Perl, PHP, Ruby, etc…) on your server that makes the request to the API and outputs its response.

 - Your secret API key should be stored in the script or in a file or environment variable that it can read.

 - Restrict file system access to your script or other file(s) where your secret API key is stored to only the necessary system users.